ysugimoto/falco/README.md

 ### Note:
 Youe VCL will have dependent modules and loaded via `include [module]`. `falco` accept include path from `-I, --include_path` flag and search and load destination module from include path.

+## Fastly related features

+Currently, we don't support snippets which are managed in Fastly:

+- Edge Distionary
+- VCL Snippets
+- Log defnitions
+- Etc

+Above snippets will be injected to your VCL top or extracting `FASTLY XXX` macro, but this tool does aims to run locally, not communicating with Fastly service.
+However, we're planning to solve them using Fastly API.

 ## Lint error

 `falco` has builtin lint rules. see [rules](https://github.com/ysugimoto/falco/blob/main/docs/rules.md) in detail.